 IFT is once again offering supplemental information in the form of the 2013 Salary Survey Report.
 This year marks the first time that non-members, international members, and international non-members were included in the survey.
 This report examines the income of both IFT members and non-members who represent all types of professionals employed in food science and technology, incorporating income factors such as gender, years of experience, highest educational degree earned, geographical region, and size and type of employer.
 It also provides a snapshot of employment benefits, job satisfaction, and stresses.

 The 2013 IFT Salary Survey Report is available free of charge to IFT members and is available for purchase by non-members for $99.

-Past IFT Salary Surveys are available to IFT Members and Food Technology subscribers.
+Past IFT Salary Surveys are an IFT Member-only benefit.

 2013 IFT Salary Survey Report

 This Food Technology article covers highlights of the latest IFT Salary Survey Report.
 IFT’s exclusive and in-depth survey found that, after a small dip in 2011, food science salaries have bounced back and are up 3.4% vs. two years ago.